 Only individuals aged between 50 and 90 years are eligible for this cover.
-This plan offers $25,000 maximum amount in lump sum.
+This plan offers a $25,000 maximum amount in a lump sum.
 Premium rates for senior life plans are considerably much higher than with other life insurance policies that require a medical exam and an underwritten policy.

 Pre-need insurance plans are specially designed for a small face amount, mainly for burial expenses.
 This type of insurance may also fall under monthly debit ordinary insurance as well.
 As mentioned earlier, insurance premiums for the same are considerably higher when compared to regular life insurance plans.